common-nighthawk/go-figure/README.md

 A figure responds to the func Scroll, taking three arguments.
 `duration` is the total time the banner will display, in milliseconds.
 `stillness` is the length of time the text will not move (also in ms).
-So, the lower the stillness the faster the scroll speed.
+Therefore, the lower the stillness the faster the scroll speed.
-`direction` can either be "right" or "left" (case insensitive).
+`direction` can be either "right" or "left" (case insensitive).
-The direction will be left if an invalid option is passed.
+The direction will be left if an invalid option (e.g. "foo") is passed.
 There is no return value.

 `myFigure.Scroll(5000, 200, "right")`